I adore small utopian ventures that inspire change. Here are select favourites.

 *

-Rockin’ the Coffin A CBC short doc by Cailleah Scott-Grimes
+Rockin’ the Coffin CBC short doc by Cailleah Scott-Grimes

 A contrarian’s guide to the good death.

-This CBC-sponsored project quickly morphed into a family collaboration, with Ron Grimes (subject), Cailleah Scott-Grimes (director and illustrator), and Bryn Scott-Grimes (music).
+A CBC-commissioned project that morphed into a family collab with Cailleah Scott-Grimes (director and illustrator), Bryn Scott-Grimes (music), and Ron Grimes (subject).
+I served as story editor.

 *

-“Sleeping with the Author,” New Quarterly Online Exclusive
+“Sleeping with the Author,” in conversation with Ron Grimes, a New Quarterly Online Exclusive

-An editor-author conversation in which the editor (me) confronts the author (my husband) about going public with brutal family stories.
+An editor (me) confronts the author (my husband) about going public with brutal family stories.

 See also “The Barn and the Lab” with Ron Grimes in Rite out of Place: Ritual, Media, and the Arts (Oxford University Press, 2005).